Hustle City and the St Louis Ghetto Story

 South of Interstate 44 is the other side of South St Louis, a side that has been constantly growing as people from North City, as well the older communities of South City, have been relocating into the South Side’s “State Streets”, which started during the 1980s and 1990s.

 Currently, the urban community of South St Louis is constantly moving further south as the future may have the urban residents of South Side neighborhoods to move even further south.
 As year by year the community furthering towards the city and county boundary line into areas like Cardondelet, Lemay Ferry, or Mehlville.

 From St. Louis City, between Natural Bridge and Delmar, to St. Louis County, communities south of Interstate 70 and west of Kienlen Avenue, the West Side has proven to be the heart of St. Louis.

-The streets of West Side St Louis, before the arrival of the Los Angeles’ gangs of Bloods and Crips, were already well established with ‘hoods like the Stroll, around Sarah and Olive, and old school gangs like the Westside Rockers, Hardy Boys, or the Boys of Destruction.
+The streets of West Side St Louis, before the arrival of the Los Angeles’ gangs of Bloods and Crips, were already well established with sets like the Stroll, around Sarah and Olive, or old school gangs like the Westside Rockers, Hardy Boys, and Boys of Destruction.

 As the movie “Colors” brought the lifestyle of South Central into the spotlight, many people were fascinated by Los Angeles’ gang culture of Bloods and Crips, which in turn led to many neighborhoods to begin to identify with either of the two.